 - Business description: Write 750 characters naturally weaving in your primary keywords and the neighborhoods you serve.

-- Posts: Publish a new Google Business post every 1–2 weeks.
-These show up directly on your profile and signal that you're an active, engaged business.
+- Posts: Publish a new Google Business post every 1–2 weeks to signal you're active and engaged.

 Step 2: Build a Keyword Strategy Around Seattle Neighborhoods